prepend-docker/confluence/README.md

 # Versioning

 The `latest` tag matches the most recent release of Atlassian Confluence Server.
-So `atlassian/confluence-server:latest` will use the newest stable version of Confluence Server available.
+So `prepend2/confluence:latest` will use the newest stable version of Confluence Server available.

-Alternatively, you can use a specific minor version of Confluence Server by using a version number tag: `atlassian/confluence-server:6.13`.
-This will install the latest `6.13.x` version that is available.
+Alternatively, you can use a specific minor version of Confluence Server by using a version number tag: `prepend2/confluence:6.15`.
+This will install the latest `6.15.x` version that is available.

-For the latest developer (EAP) release use `atlassian/confluence-server:eap`.
-This will install our latest milestone (not supported for use in production).

-For example, `atlassian/confluence-server:6.13-ubuntu-18.04-adoptopenjdk8` will install the latest 6.13.x version with AdoptOpenJDK 8.

 # Support